My Chef's Apron

 Mariska Ramondino

-These healthy oatmeal raisin cookies are deliciously chewy with crispy edges and plenty of crunch to each bite.
-They are also gluten-free, refined sugar-free, and can be made nut-free or vegan-friendly—an incredibly adaptable recipe.
+These healthy gluten-free oatmeal raisin cookies are deliciously chewy with crispy edges and plenty of crunch to each bite.
+They are also dairy-free, refined sugar-free, and can be made nut-free or vegan-friendly—an incredibly adaptable recipe.
 Enjoy it as a treat, snack, or for breakfast.

 Course Cookies, Snacks, Desserts